Jiachen-Mao/UWG_Matlab/README.md

 ## UWG_Matlab
 Urban Weather Generator

-Repository for keeping versions of UWG Matlab code based on Bruno Bueno's work with Leslie Norford from MIT.
+Repository for keeping versions of UWG Matlab code based on Bruno Bueno's work with Leslie Norford at MIT.

 ### Known Issues
 All inquiries generally fall into two categories: